everypolitician/scraped/README.md

 #### Inheritance with decorators

-When you inherit from a class that already has decorators the child class will also inherit the parent's decorators.
-There's currently no way to re-order or remove decorators in child classes, though that _may_ be added in the future.
+When you inherit from a class that already has decorators the child class will also inherit the parent’s decorators.
+There’s currently no way to re-order or remove decorators in child classes, though that _may_ be added in the future.

 ### Built-in decorators

 #### Clean link and image URLs

 If your scraper is capturing URLs, you may find that they occur in the HTML as _relative_ URLs.
-It's better to convert them all to fully-qualified absolute URLs before your scraper extracts them.
+It’s better to convert them all to fully-qualified absolute URLs before your scraper extracts them.
 This is such a common inconvenience that the `scraped` gem comes with support for this out of the box with the `Scraped::Response::Decorator::CleanUrls` decorator.

-The `CleanUrls` decorator also fixes up any encoding issues the URL may have, as part of making sure it's fully-qualified.
+The `CleanUrls` decorator also fixes up any encoding issues the URL may have, as part of making sure it’s fully-qualified.

 So if you apply the `CleanUrls` decorator, any `src` or `href` attributes of image or anchor elements respectively will be correctly encoded and made absolute.